konacurrents/SemanticMarkerAPI/README.md

 ------------------------------------------------------------------------------------------
-# MQTT Messaging using BNF Grammer
+# MQTT Messaging using BNF Grammar

 In addition to the REST Web calls, the lower level MQTT messaging can be used directly.
 This requires that the MQTT pub/sub engine be available.
 Semantic Marker&trade; currently uses